 10. Growing Creator Economy

 Since there are more creators and influencers than ever before, it's easier to locate the ideal influencers for your company.

-Millions of individuals will identify themselves as online producers by 2022.
+Millions of individuals will identify themselves as online producers by the end of 2023.
 That figure is expected to rise to 1 billion in the following years.
 It's simple to extend your audience thanks to TikTok's democratized algorithm.
-In 2022, brands will likely fail if they don’t take advantage of influencer marketing's rapid progress.
+In 2023, brands will likely fail if they don’t take advantage of influencer marketing's rapid progress.